1. The Members of the University

 4. The Chancellor and the Registrar

 XI.
 The Chancellor shall have a general responsibility to the Senate for maintaining and promoting the effective working and good order of the University, and shall be the academic and administrative head of the University.
 In accordance with the principles of governance established at the University’s foundation, the Chancellor shall have the power to act in all matters in the name of the University and of its Senate and Regents motu proprio.
-The Registrar shall be the deputy to the Chancellor and shall be the Secretary to the Senate of the University.
+The Registrar shall be the deputy to the Chancellor and shall normally also be the Secretary to the Senate of the University.

 5. The Senate